 After all that exploring you might want to have a rest and refuel and warm up a little.
 The stables shop has a large range of gifts and cards or things to help you enjoy your outdoor adventures.
 Browse with the contentment knowing all the profits made help the conservation work of the National Trust.

 In the walled garden restaurant cakes are made fresh each weekend and soup is available for a lighter lunch.
-Hot food is served 11.30am - 2pm with a roast dinner on the menu on Sundays.
+Hot food is served 11.30am - 2pm with delicious locally sourced, homemade meals on the menu.

 Stretch your legs a little further in the parkland